bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Blue Hill Fire Lookout is west of Sundre.
 An 8 km road rising 580 m leads to the lookout.
 Since I downloaded the track log from trailpeak.com, we had no trouble finding the start.
 As we began hiking up the road, the few inches of crusty snow underfoot crunched with every step.
 For the most part, trees obscured the views along the way.

 As we climbed, the snow became deeper and softer.
-Our pace slowed, and for the last kilometre we were pushing through knee-deep snow.
-Tired from postholing, we made it to the summit four hours after starting out only to find it studded with buildings and bristled with antennas.
-Moreover, what peaks we could see from the treed top, were too far away to study.
+Our pace slowed, and on the last kilometre we were pushing through knee-deep snow.
+Tired from postholing, we made it to the summit four hours after starting only to find it studded with buildings and bristled with antennas.
+Moreover, what peaks we could see from the treed top, were too far to study.

 The lookout observer soon came out and greeted us.
 A talkative woman, she told us much about work and life on the lookout (seven of her last thirty years as an observer have been on Blue Hill).